kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 - Add more flexibility to the Serverless API - enable volume mounted secrets and pod annotations.
 - Organise spec attributes belonging to runtime and build-time configuration (?)
 - Propose sample Function CR visualising different variants
-- Eventually, provide a rollout plan to implement the changes

-### Stretch Goals
-- Try to avoid a new API version specification

 ## Discussion points